allena29/brewerslabng/pyconfhoard/README.md

 A *thing* is something that does some work, they follow a stanard pattern and extend the `PyConfHoard.Thing` class.

-The **Thing** class provides makes use of pyangbind to serialise/deserialise data according to the yang data model - as well as providing functions for logging and to automatically manage the datatsores.
+The **Thing** class provides methods to serialise/deserialise data based on the original schema provided.

 **TBD** threading and IPC